Variational Quantum Algorithms: Applications

 \subsection{Machine learning and data science}

-Quantum machine learning (QML) generally refers to the tasks of learning patterns with the goal of making accurate predictions on unknown, and unseen data.
-While providing an in-depth discussion on the field of QML is beyond the scope of this review, we here present several QML applications for which the VQA framework can be readily implemented.
+Quantum machine learning (QML) generally refers to the tasks of using a quantum computer to learn patterns in quantum data with the goal of making accurate predictions on unknown, and unseen data~\cite{biamonte2017quantum}.
+Although an in-depth overview of QML is beyond the scope of this Review, we present several QML applications for which the VQA framework can be readily implemented.
 Specifically, here one learns a parametrized quantum circuit to solve a given task~\cite{farhi2018classification,mitarai2018quantum}.
 This connection between VQAs and (typical) QML applications shows that the lessons learned in one field can be of great use in the other, hence providing a close connection between these two fields.